big-ab-games/robo-instructus-blog/_posts/2017-12-15-introducing-new-game-solution-metrics.md

 ### New metrics

 **Solution size** is roughly the size of your code.
 It isn't lines of code though, instead it's measured in nodes, kinda one per node on the abstract syntax tree.
-Ie one per expression/statement.
-Trivial nodes are ignored, ie number literals and assignment _(so naming your numbers won't affect the score)_.
+I.e. one per expression/statement.
+Trivial nodes are ignored, e.g. number literals and assignment _(so naming your numbers won't affect the score)_.
 It's really meant to be proportional to the grace of the code.
 A lower score is better!

 **Run size** represents the how much code had to be executed before the level was completed.
 Lots of repeated computation will bump this way above the _solution size_.
 This number is the computation cost of the solution.
 Again a lower score is better!